 Your data is made available to conservationists and scientists around the country through the National Biodiversity Network Atlas.

 Doing clever science!

 When scientists want to make a claim about something, for example, someone might want to know if blackbirds are well suited for living in cities – they need some evidence for this.
 Without evidence it’s just a guess and not science!
-Biological records provided by Nature Detectives like yourself provide really important evidence to help scientists understand the natural world.
+Data from biological records collected by Nature Detectives, like yourself, provide really important evidence to help scientists understand the natural world.